 A major reason for receiving returns continues to be product damage during transit.
 Clothes can snag on sharp objects, electronic goods can get crushed under weight, cosmetics can break or melt due to rough handling.
-There have even been instances of products being replaced with fluff and brinks during transit, resulting in a confused retailer and a disgruntled customer.
+There have even been instances of products being replaced with fluff and brinks during transit!

 You know that shipping is not foolproof and yet, ship you must.
 The most important thing you can do for your business, especially for high-value items, is to insure all shipments.
-This way, you can greatly minimise the financial risk for your business.
+This way, you can greatly minimize the financial risk for your business.

 When a consumer raises a request to return a faulty product, you need to ensure that the return is completed quickly and a refund is processed immediately.
 Most customers returning faulty goods are more than happy to share images of the damage.
 You can use them to assess the product’s usability even before it arrives back at your warehouse.

 Most faulty goods are not good enough for a resale, but some can be disposed at a heavy discount, after pointing out the extent of damage in the product description.
 For example, a small bump on a Bluetooth speaker may not deter a college kid just setting up a new dorm room, especially if it is much cheaper than it should be.

 By selling at the cost price, you can at least relieve your business of some of the financial burden.